microsoft/rushstack.io-website/pages/heft_tasks/webpack.md

 - Combining many small .js files into one large file for faster downloads
 - Improving performance by applying various compiler optimizations such as inlining and dead code elimination ("tree shaking")
-- Compacting and obfuscating code by shortening identifiers ("uglifying")
+- Compressing and obfuscating code by shortening identifiers (by default, using the [Terser](https://terser.org/) tool)
 - Embedding assets such as .css or even images

 Webpack also has the ability to act as a general purpose build system, for example by invoking a compiler or linter, however Heft does not use it that way.
 Heft invokes the TypeScript compiler to produce intermediate .js files which become the inputs for other tasks such as Jest or Webpack.
 This reduces the number of compiler passes, and avoids the need for compiler optimizations to be reimplemented multiple times for different contexts (`ts-loader`, `ts-jest`, etc).